-Application Form Item 6: WATER USE CRITERIA
+Application Form Item 6: WATER LICENSING CRITERIA

-Select the appropriate description(s) of water use and the type of licence (A or B) for the proposed activity.
+Select the appropriate description(s) of water use and/or waste deposit, and the type of licence (A or B) for the proposed activity.
 See section 2.1 and Appendix C for more information on licensing criteria for each type of project.